 The Microbiology & Cell Science Department is part of the Institute of Food and Agricultural Science (IFAS) at UF.
 IFAS has an extensive network of Research and Education Centers that are located throughout the state of Florida.
 UF faculty researchers at these IFAS Centers conduct a wide-array of competitive and leading research.
 Students will have access to research experiences at one of several different UF laboratories including main campus of UF in Gainesville, Ft.
 Lauderdale, Homestead, Indian River, Vero Beach, Kennedy Space Center and other statewide locations.

 Students can participate in undergraduate research in microbiology, cell biology, biochemistry, plant science, entomology and many other biological sciences.
 Students will conduct an independent research project under the direction of a faculty mentor for 10 weeks during the summer (approximately 40 hours per week).
-Students will receive a stipend of $4500.00 for the summer and will be responsible for their own living expenses, unless they come to Gainesville in which case living will be provided.
-Preference is given to the Miami Dade College Students enrolled in the UF MCS Distance Education Program.
-If selected, students are expected to present their research project during a poster session in the late summer/early fall, complete program evaluations, and participate in any laboratory meetings, journal clubs, safety training or other academic activities as specified by their faculty mentor.
+Students will receive a stipend of $5000.00 for the summer and will be responsible for their own living expenses.
+If selected, students are expected to present their research project during a poster session or other event, complete program evaluations, participate in any laboratory meetings, journal clubs, safety trainings or other program activities as specified by their faculty mentor and project team.

 To apply for the summer research opportunities, please click here.